kev-techi/ssm/README.md

 }
 ```

-You can instantiate Logic and call methods to update your State
+You can instantiate Logic and call methods to update your State:
 ```
 struct _TodoView: View {
     @ObservedObject private var todoState: TodoState